Optimal Health Starts with the Liver

 The liver is where most of the magic of T4 to T3 conversion happens….where the inactive hormone converts to the ACTIVE hormone that every cell in our body needs.
 Desperately needs.
 If there is a glitch there; in other words, if it’s sluggish or impaired, it holds on to, or “binds” the good stuff”, and the cellular regulation goes a bit haywire.

 T4 (Synthroid, Levothyroxine) is not an active hormone.
 It is a storage hormone which MUST be converted to T3 for the positive effects to happen.
 If your liver is not acting as it should, taking more thyroid hormone is equivalent to shoveling snow while it’s still snowing: you keep taking them, but the symptoms don’t lessen, and in many cases, the symptoms get worse.
+Keeping your liver health is not just for thyroid conversion – it is responsible for filtering out mutated hormones as well – the ones our body doesn’t need.
+Unfortunately, dysfunction causes a breakdown in its filtering system, and this is where the symptoms start to appear.

 Some natural ways to encourage a healthy liver are: